AlexWorx/ALib-Class-Library/docs/pages/alib_mod_strings.md

 \I{################################################################################################}
 ### 3.1.3 AString Construction ### {#alib_strings_cc_construction_astring}
 In contrast to \b String and \b CString, type \alib{strings;TAString;AString} does not allow implicit construction.
-Apart from the move-constructor, all constructors are explicit.
+All constructors are explicit with the exception of the move-constructor.
 This design decision was made because of the heavy-weight nature of the class.

-Apart from the need to be explicit, construction of the class is even more flexible than the construction of the lightweight string types: Type traits functor \alib{strings;T_Append} allows creating string representations for objects of custom types.
+Apart from the need to be explicit, construction of the class is even more flexible than the construction of the lightweight string types: Type-traits functor \alib{strings;AppendableTraits} allows creating string representations for objects of custom types.
 In addition to the character array types that base class \b %String accepts, these types are accepted by a templated constructor of the class as well.